Rhonda received a full pardon from Oklahoma Governor Kevin Stitt in 2019 and continues to work with many in Oklahoma Prison Reform

 Rhonda's mission statement is:

 The past is dark, but the light at the end of the tunnel is shining brightly within the walls of She Brews Coffee House.
-The service is always friendly, and the citizens of Claremore have graciously supported this cause since our opening in November 2012.
+The service is always friendly, and the citizens of Claremore and Tulsa have graciously supported this cause since our opening in November 2012.

 We'd love to see you soon, as we continue to brew inspiration, strength, and change.